Vice-Presidents and Patrons

 Dr Graham is Fellow of the Royal College of Psychiatrists, Emeritus Consultant in the Psychiatry of Old Age at the Royal Free Hospital and Mental Health Consultant to a nursing home in London.
 She is a former chairman of Alzheimer's Society and honorary Vice-President of Alzheimer's Disease International.

-Carol and Stuart Jennings have played an invaluable and critical part in Alzheimer’s research since the late 1980s when Carol responded to Professor Sir John Hardy’s request, via an Alzheimer’s Society newsletter, for volunteers to take part in his research.
+Stuart and Carol Jennings have played an invaluable and critical part in Alzheimer’s research since the late 1980s when Carol responded to Professor Sir John Hardy’s request, via an Alzheimer’s Society newsletter, for volunteers to take part in his research.

 Carol’s family showed a strong history of early onset dementia, and it is through Carol and her family offering up hours of their time for brain scans, blood tests and memory assessments that Professor Hardy was able to formulate his ‘amyloid hypothesis’.

-Carol and Stuart have tirelessly travelled the world going to conferences and events to talk about the research; raising awareness of Alzheimer’s disease and encouraging others to take part in dementia research too.
+Carol and Stuart travelled the world going to conferences and events to talk about the research; raising awareness of Alzheimer’s disease and encouraging others to take part in dementia research too.
+Carol sadly died of dementia in March 2024 but Stuart continues to raise awareness of the disease.

 Dr Christine Kirk